godarklight/concorde/ReadmeConcorde-jbsim.txt

 Fuel load
 ---------
 - default is maximum landing weight, 245000 lb (19000 kg fuel).
-- for alternate load, press "= f" (saved on exit in aircraft-data).
+- for alternate load, press "ctrl-I f" (saved on exit in aircraft-data).

 Sounds
 ------
+- see Sounds/Concorde-real-sound.xml to install real Concorde sounds.
 - voice callouts requires Festival (festival --server in a separate shell), set /sim/sound/voices/enabled to true.
 - to disable text display of callouts, press "shift-F12" (saved on exit in aircraft-data).